tjercus/privateer-app/README.md

 ## TODO

-- from list to table (with generic table component as in the article below)
-- from input to NC4 Inputfield
 - from static button to animated one
+- validation for Form data with Zod?
+- Modal as a singleton universal soldier
+- add Cypress tests
+- WCAG 2.1
+- fix icon buttons
+- upgrade nc4 to vud
+- fix enter keyboard for cancel button
+- i18n
 - create a server
-- use Redux Toolkit Query
+- use Redux Toolkit Query to make spaceshipSlice remote-data-driven
-- create at least one full CRUD slice
-- i18n
+- find out if the view layer can work with only Maybe's instead of nullable

+### nice to have

+- try with generic table component as in the article below
 - RBAC

+### blocked by current react-nc4 version

+- from input to NC4 Inputfield

 ## resources